 Advanced Supporting Teaching and Learning in Schools

-Level 3 Early Year's Educator
+Level 3 and 4 Early Year's Educator

 Working towards Foundation Degree in Arts - Integrated Education and Care of Children and Young People

 June Bland - Nursery Nurse

 Level 3 Diploma in Specialist Support for Teaching and Learning in Schools

 Level 2 Diploma for the Children and Young People's Workforce